Planting Trees in Our Regional Cities

-Trees provide a multitude of benefits to the people who live near them.
-Trees improve air and water quality, reduce energy costs, store carbon, curb stormwater runoff, and provide much needed shade in urban landscapes.
 Small cities across the country are suffering from a loss of tree canopy cover, and a lack of funds to plant new trees.
-Many urban areas have high percentages of impervious surfaces, such as paved roads, sidewalks, or parking lots that reflect heat and don’t allow water to seep into the ground beneath.
+Many urban areas have high percentages of impervious surfaces, such as paved roads, sidewalks, or parking lots that reflect heat and do not allow water to seep into the ground below.
 This is leading to what is called the “Urban Heat Island Effect,” referring to significantly higher temperatures in urban areas compared to surrounding rural towns.
 Neighborhoods and downtown streets in North Adams, Greenfield, and Montague that are lacking in tree canopy cover are starting to see the benefits that street trees can bring to a neighborhood.

-The presence of trees in a neighborhood can increase walkability, slow down motorists, and even contribute to a sense of pride in a community.

-“This project is already having a measurable, positive impact in Montague,” says Walter Ramsey, Montague Town Planner.
-“It is making our villages and downtown more beautiful and more energy efficient for generations to come.”
+“This project is having a measurable, positive impact in Montague,” says Walter Ramsey, Montague town Planner.
+“It will make our villages and downtown more beautiful and more energy efficient for generations to come.”